menu icon

 2. Design Structure: The crochet killer whale pattern is made flat, so there is no middle piece to go with the bag.
 However, if you need your crochet whale bag to have more depth, feel free to create a middle piece.
 I include a middle piece in my Crochet Strawberry Bag Pattern.

-3. Size: The crochet phone bag is roughly 8 inches in diameter.
+3. Size: The crochet orca pattern is roughly 8 inches in diameter.

 • Black Yarn from Red Heart